oddbird/oddleventy/content/talks/responsive-components.md

 giving us even more layout control.
 CSS has always been designed for a responsive web, but that goalpost can shift over time.
-These new features will help bring CSS up-to-speed with the latest patterns in modern web design.
-Let's see how they work!
+Join Miriam to explore how these new features help us write more modern, encapsulated, and responsive CSS.